saiharsha3377/CODSOFT/README.md

               Features- 1) Preprocessed and cleaned a diverse SMS dataset, transforming text into numerical features for the model.
                         2) Employed Naive Bayes classifier, to differentiate spam and non-spam messages.
                         3) Achieved an accuracy of 98% in classifying SMS messages as spam or not spam.

+You can Reach Me or Find the Each and Every Task Videos here: https://www.linkedin.com/in/saiharsha3377/

+Thanks to CodSoft for providing this opportunity❤️.